jamii/jamii.github.com/_drafts/relational-ui.markdown

 My approach is not particularly rigorous.
 I just ran through all the benchmarks a few times to warmup, and then recorded a profile and eyeballed the time from the user event until the start of layout/rendering/painting.

 Imp does all the hard work on the server, so its profiles just show the initial message send and then the patching at the end.
 React does all the work at once, leading to single long trace.
 Om does some work to update the app model, and then calculates the diff and patches the DOM on the next animation frame, resulting in two traces.

+Time in ms:

 |       | adding 1st todo | adding 200 todos at once | adding 201st todo |
 |-------|-----------------|--------------------------|-------------------|
 | imp   | [10](/img/imp-1.png)             | [22](/img/imp-200.png) | [12](/img/imp-201.png)                |
 | react | [6](/img/react-1.png)               | x                   | [14](/img/react-201.png)                 |
 | om    | [5](/img/om-1.png)               | [100](/img/om-200.png) | [28](/img/om-201.png)                |

+(I couldn't be bothered to download and compile the React version myself to add a button to add 200 todos at once.)

 I won't bother reading too much detail into those numbers, but it's clear that Imp is at least in the same ballpark as React and Om for this simple example.